-A third, less frequent possibility is unclassifiable prints.
-If this occurs, further action is required through the FPRD, with the exact steps depending on whether potentially matching candidates were found.
-See TSA's RBUG, Appendix G Unclassifiable (Low Quality) Fingerprints for detailed instructions that apply regardless of an airport's participation in Rap Back.
+Applicants' fingerprints are sometimes deemed unclassifiable.
+When this occurs, further action is required through the FPRD, with the exact steps depending on whether potentially matching candidates were found.
+It is not possible to establish a Rap Back subscription with unclassifiable prints; the airport must conduct recurrent MNCs instead.
+See TSA's RBUG Appendix G - Unclassifiable (Low Quality) Fingerprints for detailed instructions.

-Occasionally, the IdHS will be returned incomplete, meaning that the IdHS contains arrests without a final disposition, an expungement, or sealed case information that has been removed from the state and FBI summary.
+An IdHS may be returned incomplete, meaning that it contains arrests without a final disposition, an expungement, or sealed case information that has been removed from the state and FBI summary.
 Airports that receive an incomplete summary should request more information from the FBI via the FPRD website.
-The website recommends that airports compare the requested IdHS to the original, incomplete summary to see what has been changed.
+The website recommends that the airport then compares the requested IdHS to the original, incomplete summary to see what has been changed.